CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 When starting a task that requires EO data, there are multiple factors to consider.
 The decision on what are the most important factors depends heavily on the task and the resources available.
 The following list summarizes what one needs to consider when defining the data needs:

-* Sensor: Different sensors cover different intervals of the electromagnetic spectrum and with that show different properties of the observed areas, they can be active or passive:
+* Sensor: Different sensors cover different intervals of the electromagnetic (EM) spectrum and with that show different properties of the observed areas, they can be active or passive:
     * Multispectral: multiple intervals around the visible spectrum of the EM are observed at the same time
     * Hyperspectral: more but usually shorter intervals of the EM are observed at the same time
     * RADAR (Radio Detection and Ranging), SAR (Synthetic Aperture Radar), active sensing in the microwave/radio frequencies of the EM spectrum